Şok

 ŞOK Marketler Ticaret A.Ş. is a discount market chain based in Turkey.
 It was founded by Migros in 1995 and was acquired by a consortium led by Gözde Girişim, one of Yıldız Holding companies, in August 2011.
 It is headquartered in Üsküdar district of Istanbul.

-As of the end of 2024, the company operates 10,981 stores in Turkey.
+As of 2025, the company operates 11,057 stores in Turkey.

 History

 Migros ownership

 ŞOK Marketler Ticaret A.Ş. started its operations in 1995 by opening 13 stores.
 The aim was to establish a widespread network of small-sized stores that were cheap and low-cost, and to employ fewer personnel and reduce costs with the features of the shelving system.

 Under Migros Ticaret A.Ş., Şok Market reached 291 stores in 2000, 311 stores in 2005, and 1,254 stores in 2010.

 Yıldız Holding ownership

 In August 2011, it was acquired by a consortium led by Gözde Girişim, a company of Yıldız Holding.
 With the acquisition, Şok Market completely renewed its concept and redesigned its stores from top to bottom.
 In 2015, the company decided to resume its expansion strategy, and reached 4,000 stores at the end of 2016.

 It entered the internet industry in 2021 and founded Şok Net.